-As with all exercise please consult your medical physician and learn from an expert.
+As with all exercises please consult your medical physician and learn from an expert.

 One of my favourite and unique experiences was at an Ayurveda resort in India.
-If you haven't been to one, I highly recommend.
-India the birthplace of Yoga and one of my favourite destinations.
-The Somatheeram Ayurveda Resort is paradise on earth located in the south of India, in the popular region of Kerala.
-You can enjoy the delicious food, massages, as well as, of course, the meditations and yoga in the serene and beautiful setting.
-You can discover what to expect, experience and much more at Ayurveda Health and Wellbeing Travel Retreat.
+If you haven't been to one, I highly recommend it.
+India is the birthplace of Yoga and one of my favourite destinations.
+The Somatheeram Ayurveda Resort is a paradise on earth located in the south of India, in the popular region of Kerala.
+You can enjoy the delicious food, massages, as well as, of course, meditations and yoga in the serene and beautiful setting.

 Re-wind, Relax, Rejuvenate at Somatheeram Ayurveda Resort.
 Can you imagine yourself here? ©MDHarding

 Up in the beautiful region of Trentino in Italy, you can stay at the family hotel - Eco Park Hotel Azalea.
 The sustainable and green at heart hotel is ready to welcome you.
 Enjoy the delicious dishes including vegan and vegetarian as well as activities including yoga in the great outdoors surrounded by the majestic Dolomites.
 Having visited the region just last year, I can't wait to return!
 You can read more about what you can enjoy and experience in Duomo To The Dolomites - Italy.

 31 July – 02 August 2020 Morzine, France